fushen16/Final_Project/README.md

 8. Each inventory location only operates during local office hours (for example: 8am-5pm)
 9. A request may have a service contract attached to it so that certain SLA has to be met
 10. The selection of inventory location then need to be decided by its schedule as well as its geo location

+*instruction on running this application*
+1. load data to mongodb database use the following command: mongo inventoryLocAPI < inventoryLocationJSON.js

+    note that, before running the above command, make sure mongodb is running (run mongod at command line)

+2. go to project root folder and run nodemon index.js
+3. type localhost:3000 in a browser address bar
+4. use Add Inventory Location button to add an inventory location record after filling in the form above it
+5. the newly added inventory location record should show in the list below the form
+6. the added record should be persist, meaning refresh the page won't make it go away (record is stored in a mongodb database).
+7. use Remove button to remove a record.
+Again, the removal should be permanent.
+The record should also be deleted from db.